Putin says the aborted rebellion played into the hands of Russia's enemies

-Russian President Vladimir Putin on Monday blasted organizers of a weekend revolt as “traitors” who played into the hands of Ukraine’s government and its allies.
-The rebellion by armed mercenaries, which lasted less than 24 hours, was the gravest threast yet to Putin's authority.
+Russian President Vladimir Putin on Monday blasted organizers of a weekend revolt, the gravest threat yet to his power, as traitors who played into the hands of Ukraine’s government and its allies.

+Speaking in a stern tone and looking tired in a five-minute TV address near midnight, Putin sought to project stability.
+He tried to strike a balance between criticizing the uprising’s perpetrators to prevent another crisis, and not antagonizing the bulk of the mercenaries and their hardline supporters, some of whom are incensed at the Kremlin’s handling of the situation.

-Putin said the nation had stood united, and he praised the rank and file mercenaries for not letting the situation descend into “bloodshed.”
+Putin, whose troops are stretched thin in the face of a Ukrainian counteroffensive, praised the rank and file mercenaries for not letting the situation descend into “major bloodshed.”
+And he said the nation had stood united, although there had been localized signs of support for the uprising.

-Earlier in the day, the rebellion’s leader, mercenary chief Yevgeny Prigozhin, defended his short-lived insurrection.
-He taunted Russia’s military, but said he hadn’t been seeking to stage a coup against Putin.
+Earlier in the day, the head of the mercenary Wagner Group, Yevgeny Prigozhin, who led the rebellion, defended his short-lived insurrection.
+He again taunted Russia’s military, but said he hadn’t been seeking to stage a coup against Putin.
+On Friday, Prigozhin had called for an armed rebellion to oust the military leadership.

-Putin did not name Prigozhin in his televised address but said organizers of the mutiny had tried to force the group’s soldiers "to shoot their own.”
-Putin blamed “Russia's enemies” and said they “miscalculated.”
+Putin’s address was announced by his spokesman in advance and billed by Russian state media as something that would “define the fate of Russia."
+In fact, the address didn’t yield groundbreaking developments.

+Abbas Gallyamov, a former Kremlin speechwriter turned political analyst, called the address weak.
+In a Facebook post, he said it was a sign that Putin is "acutely dissatisfied with how he looked in this whole story and is trying to correct the situation.”

-The Kremlin a lso showed Putin meeting with top security, law enforcement and military officials, and early in the day authorities released a video of Russian Defense Minister Sergei Shoigu, whose removal Prigozhin had demanded, reviewing troops in Ukraine.
+The Kremlin later showed Putin meeting with top security, law enforcement and military officials, including Defense Minister Sergei Shoigu, whom the uprising had tried to remove.
+Putin thanked members of his team for their work over the weekend, implying support for the embattled Shoigu.
+Earlier, the authorities released a video of Shoigu reviewing troops in Ukraine.

+Putin, who declined to name Prigozhin, said mutiny organizers had tried to force the group’s soldiers “to shoot their own.”

+He said “Russia’s enemies” had hoped the mutiny would divide and weaken Russia, "but they miscalculated.”

+Western officials have been muted in their public comments on the mutiny, and President Joe Biden said Monday that the U.S. and NATO were not involved.
+Speaking at the White House, Biden said he was cautious about speaking publicly because he wanted to give “Putin no excuse to blame this on the West and blame this on NATO.”

-Prigozhin said he was acting to prevent the destruction of Wagner, his private military company.
-“We started our march because of an injustice,” he said in an 11-minute statement, giving no details about where he was or what his plans were.
+Prigozhin said he had been acting to prevent the destruction of Wagner, his private military company.
+“We started our march because of an injustice,” he said in an 11-minute statement Monday, giving no details about where he was or what his plans were.

+The injustice apparently was a government order requiring Wagner soldiers, if they want to remain fighting, to sign contracts with the Defense Ministry by July 1, which might effectively disband the group despite its battlefield successes in Ukraine.
+Prigozhin also accused Russia's military of attacking his troops, prompting his march.

-The feud between the Wagner Group leader and Russia's military brass has festered throughout the war, erupting into a mutiny over the weekend when mercenaries left Ukraine to seize a military headquarters in the southern Russian city of Rostov.
+The feud between the Wagner Group leader and military brass has festered throughout the war, erupting into mutiny when mercenaries left Ukraine to seize a military headquarters in the southern Russia city of Rostov.
 They rolled seemingly unopposed for hundreds of miles toward Moscow before turning around after less than 24 hours on Saturday.

 The Kremlin said it had made a deal for Prigozhin to move to Belarus and receive amnesty, along with his soldiers.
 There was no confirmation of his whereabouts Monday.

-Prigozhin boasted Monday that his march was a “master class” on how Russia's military should have carried out the February 2022 invasion of Ukraine.
-He also mocked the military for failing to protect Russia, pointing out security breaches that allowed Wagner to march 780 kilometers (500 miles) toward Moscow without facing resistance.
+Prigozhin boasted that his march was a “master class” on how Russia's military should have carried out the February 2022 invasion of Ukraine.
+He also mocked the military for security breaches that allowed Wagner to march 780 kilometers (500 miles) toward Moscow without facing resistance.

-Prigozhin said Lukashenko “proposed finding solutions for the Wagner private military company to continue its work in a lawful jurisdiction.”
-That suggested Prigozhin might keep his military force, although it wasn’t immediately clear which jurisdiction he was referring to.
+Prigozhin said Lukashenko proposed finding a way to let Wagner "continue its work in a lawful jurisdiction.”
+That suggested Prigozhin might keep his military force, although it wasn’t clear which jurisdiction he was referring to.

-The independent Russian news outlet Vyorstka claimed that construction of a field camp for up to 8,000 Wagner troops was underway in Belarus, but the report couldn’t be independently verified.
-The Belarusian military monitoring group Belaruski Hajun said Monday on Telegram that it had seen no activity in the area consistent with the report.

 Though the mutiny was brief, it was not bloodless.
 Russian media reported that several military helicopters and a communications plane were shot down by Wagner forces, killing at least 15.
 Prigozhin expressed regret for attacking the aircraft but said they were bombing his convoys.

-And Nikita Yurefev, a city council member in St. Petersburg, said he filed an official request with Russia's Prosecutor General's Office and the Federal Security Service, or FSB, asking who would be punished for the rebellion, given that Putin vowed in a Saturday morning address to punish those behind it.
+And Nikita Yurefev, a city council member in St. Petersburg, said he filed a request with Russia's Prosecutor General's Office and the Federal Security Service, or FSB, asking who would be punished for the rebellion.

-It was unclear what resources Prigozhin can draw on, and how much of his substantial wealth he can access.
-Police searching his St. Petersburg office amid the rebellion found 4 billion rubles ($48 million) in trucks outside the building, according to Russian media reports confirmed by the Wagner boss.
-He said the money was intended to pay his soldiers’ families.

 Russian media reported that Wagner offices in several Russian cities had reopened on Monday and the company had resumed enlisting recruits.